riley-research/IsoTrac/README.md

 results$nonefounddf
 ```

-For further documentation, please see the vignettes and manual in the XXX folder.
+For further documentation, please see the vignettes and manual in the docs folder on this GitHub.

 The documentation is also available through R by running ? followed by the function name.
 For example: